cjchen-griton/rubyonrails5-vuejs/README.md

 # README
+This is a starting package to initiate a ruby on rails project with the use of webpacker to separate frontend from rails, utilizing docker containers.
+It is required to familiarize with docker before using it.`

 ## Credit
 * jetthoughts for creating an updated project just in time, and well documentation on the readme. https://github.com/jetthoughts/vuejs-rails-5-starterkit